TrademarkTrademark

 For teams in the middle of evaluating OpenTofu while still running existing Terraform workspaces, a runtime that supports both engines removes the need to commit to one engine across all workspaces at once.

 OpenTofu and Terraform are no longer interchangeable products with different names.
 They differ on licensing (MPL 2.0 vs BSL 1.1), on governance (Linux Foundation vs HashiCorp/IBM), and on a set of CLI features that have shipped in OpenTofu but not in Terraform's open-source CLI.
-For most teams, migration is mechanical, and OpenTofu's independent feature momentum has narrowed the operational gap between the two.
-Cases where staying on Terraform makes sense in 2026 include HCP Stacks dependencies, IBM Cloud Pak environments, and procurement structures that specifically require HashiCorp as a vendor.
+For most teams, migration is mechanical, and OpenTofu's independent feature momentum has narrowed the operational gap between the two, so OpenTofu is the lower-risk default.
+Stay on Terraform if you have HCP Stacks in production, run inside an IBM Cloud Pak environment, or have a procurement structure that specifically requires HashiCorp as a vendor.

 For a deeper reference on OpenTofu itself, see What is OpenTofu?.
 For pipeline patterns that apply to both engines, see our CI/CD guide for Terraform and OpenTofu.